 Each of our classes will be designated a level from the list below.
 If your schedule does not allow you to practice at the level you need, please join in where you can and let the instructor know where you are at so that he/she can support you.
 It is possible that other students also need a class added here or there and we will gladly accommodate.

 We highly recommend having supportive props on standby to enrich your practice further regardless of your level of practice.
 Blocks, blankets, straps or the equivalent go a long way to creating a stronger practice.
-Please contact us should you need to borrow any props including a mat.
 Additionally, if you are practicing at home, it is nice to have a clear wall or door in the event you could benefit from the support during a balance or inversion pose.

 In Level 1, we begin to explore the Sun Salutations and Basic postures.
 Much time is spent learning the fundamentals and proper alignment of Downward Facing Dog, Plank and Chaturanga.
 We keep the pace slow so we can spend time properly aligning the standing poses.
 Absolute beginners start here!
 Should you have an experienced practice, please note that you are more than welcome in this class, however; we ask that you stay with the pace of the teacher and class.